 Where a student is an independent student under the Education Act, school authorities will need to obtain consent from the independent student, who can sign the student’s own consent, and not the parent.

 School authorities should consider whether a general FOIP or PIPA consent form signed by a parent is sufficient to cover all activities that may occur throughout the school year.
 General consent forms are often used to cover situations where student personal information may be included in yearbooks, newsletters, print and electronic publications, websites, social media, videos, presentations, displays and other forms of communication.
 There may be circumstances where a school authority will need to obtain consent for a particular activity that is taking place.

 School authorities should have a designated privacy (FOIP or PIPA) officer to provide advice on these matters and to ensure that personal information is handled appropriately.
-If school authorities have questions related to privacy laws, they should contact the Service Alberta HelpDesk at 780-427-5848 (toll-free by first dialing 310-0000).
+If school authorities have questions related to privacy laws, contact the Service Alberta HelpDesk at 780-427-5848 (toll-free by first dialing 310-0000).

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.